Former Nikon GM says the DSLR era has ‘already ended’

 In response to the initial report, along with Nikon’s retort, the Japanese publication, Aeradot reached out to the beloved Nikonian, Goto (who has since retired from Nikon) for his take.
 Note: the following quote is machine translated.

-“I the” historical “role of SLRs has already ended because the performance of SLRs has already reached the point where it has reached its end.
+“I think the” “role of SLRs has already ended because the performance of SLRs has already reached the point where it has reached its end.
 I think it’s enough, so in the future, the mirrorless Z series should inherit it.” says the former Nikonian who lead the teams that also developed the Nikon F3, F4, D3, and more.

 Goto goes on to compare the photography industry’s evolution from DSLRs to mirrorless to shifts in the automotive world from gasoline-powered cars to EVs.